David A. Davenport

 A Groundbreaking Moment in My Career

-I frequently advise clients on their options and rights available to avoid litigation, but with the increasing number of “exit issues” and “year 15 disputes” facing the industry, a significant part of my practice involves litigation in this complex area.
+As a result, I frequently advise clients on their rights, obligations and duties under their Partnership Agreements and other operative documents to avoid litigation, but with the increasing number of “exit issues” and “year 15 disputes” facing the industry, a significant part of my practice involves litigation in this complex area.
 Throughout my career, I have frequently represented business owners in partnership disputes, so I bring an experienced approach to dealing with these complicated partnership structures and business disputes in the tax credit industry.

 - Representation of Cottages of Stewartville and Stewartville Development Corporation, a local partnership and affordable housing developer, in a “year 15 exit dispute” involving an affordable housing project.
 The dispute arose after the investor limited partner fully exhausted the tax credits available to the partnership and sought to exit the partnership with a forced sale of the project by unreasonably withholding consent to allow the general partner to refinance project debt.
 Successfully obtained an injunction and court order that allowed his clients to refinance the project debt without the investor limited partner’s consent and prohibited the investor limited partner from involuntarily removing his client from the partnership.
 Following the injunction, the case proceeded to a trial more than a year later.
 Ultimately, the Court ruled in favor of our clients and confirmed that the investor limited partner had unreasonably withheld consent to refinance.